ethereum/remix-workshops/CircomIntro/step-2/README.md

 In this step, we'll set up Remix-IDE for Circom development by installing the `circuit-compiler` plugin.

-## Accessing Remix-IDE

-1. Open your web browser and navigate to [Remix-IDE](https://remix.ethereum.org).
-2. You'll see the default interface for Solidity development.

 ## Installing the Circuit-Compiler Plugin

 1. On the left sidebar, click on the **Plugin Manager** (the plug icon).